Densaugeo/uploadserver/README.md

 # The server root should not contain the certificate, for security reasons
 cd server-root
-python3 -m uploadserver --server_certificate server.pem
+python3 -m uploadserver --server-certificate server.pem

 # Connect as a client
 curl --insecure https://localhost:8000/